Japanese PAD patients under the microscope: rivaroxaban safety check

 Summary

-This study looked at the safety of the blood thinner rivaroxaban in 1500 Japanese people with peripheral artery disease (PAD) who had surgery to improve blood flow to their legs.
+This study looked at the safety of the blood thinner rivaroxaban in 1500 Japanese patients with peripheral arterial disease (PAD) who had surgery to improve blood flow in their legs.
 Researchers used existing health records to track bleeding events and heart-related deaths.
-No new treatments or visits were given—only routine care data was analyzed.
+No new treatments or visits were required—only data from routine care were analyzed.

 Disclaimer